os-js/manual.os-js.org/src/v3/tutorial/window/README.md

 ));
 ```

-See [GUI tutorial](../gui/README.md) on how to use the design user interfaces with the official component libraries.official GUI Component libraries.
+See [GUI tutorial](../gui/README.md) on how to use the design user interfaces with
+the official reactive GUI component library.

 ## Options